Oneflow-Inc/libai/docs/source/tutorials/basics/Config_System.md

 # Config System

-We found the traditional yacs-based config system or python argparse command-line options suffer from providing enough flexibility for the development of new project.
-So we borrowed the [lazy config system](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) design from detectron2 which forms the non-intrusive config system for LiBai.
+Given that the traditional yacs-based config system or python argparse command-line options suffer from providing enough flexibility for the development of new project, we borrowed the [lazy config system](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) design from detectron2 which forms the non-intrusive config system for LiBai.

 You can refer to the [d2 tutorial](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) for more details about the syntax and basic usage of lazy config.
-We will show you some examples of usage in LiBai in this section.
+This section shows some examples of usage in LiBai.

 ## Configs in LiBai

-In LiBai, we define a standard set of config namespaces for later use.
+LiBai defines a standard set of config namespaces for later use.
 This set of namespaces must be kept if you want to perform the complete training and evaluation process of LiBai.

-In summary, this set of namespaces is `model, graph, train, optim, dataloader, tokenization(optional)`, and we will introduce it in detail as follows.
+In summary, this set of namespaces is `model, graph, train, optim, dataloader, tokenization(optional)`.
+The details are as follows.

 ### model